October 1996:

 |____Ada Victoria b 20 November 1893, d 31 July 1911 age 17 - Hodgkins disease

 My own Nana, Adeline Bertha, must have been aware, at the time, of the deaths of eight of her siblings.
-She had eight
+She had

-children herself.
+eight children herself.
 Her first son was named Ernest, after her husband, but the first daughter was Cordelia.
 There

 followed four more daughters and then two sons.
-The first of these boys she named Alfred Henry; could this have been
+The first of these boys she named Alfred Henry; could this have

-perhaps the "Victor" was a reflection of the end of the war, or perhaps it was a memory of Victor Augustus.
+so perhaps the "Victor" was a reflection of the end of the war, or perhaps it was a memory of Victor Augustus.

 Tracing a family history can take you right back to hundreds of years ago, as we have been very aware at the